gerardd33/Tidy/spec/guide.md

 - *Foreach* loop.
 There is also a *while* loop with standard syntax: ``while (condition) { }``.
 Note that these loops are imperative constructs and can only be used inside actions, not inside functions.

+- *If* statements.
+Note the very important distinction between the imperative *if* (it can have an optional else branch) and the functional *if-then-else*.
+The former is like an *if* in C and returns a *Void*, the latter is like Java ternary operator and returns the value from either *then* or *else* branch.

 Other useful features include: